 - 10.1 Negotiations have taken place with the landowners who have interests along the route of the Crewe Green Link Road by the former Cheshire County Council for nearly 10 years.
-Previously, negotiations had taken place with the requisite land owners, the Duchy of Lancaster, Network Rail and Mr Whitby to reach a collective agreement but this was unsuccessful. - 10.2 A decision was taken recently to resume negotiations but to proceed with each party on an individual basis.
-Negotiations with the Duchy of Lancaster have been successful and the parties are working to legally complete the contract by mid July 2011. - 10.3 Negotiations with Mr Whitby and Network Rail, though continuing, have thus far failed to reach an acceptable agreement. - 10.4 The DfT operates a 'two stage' approval process for funding -

-A) Programme Entry - award of funding 'subject to completion of statutory procedures and firm scheme costs'

-- B) Final Approval award of monies - 10.5 In order to secure Programme Entry The council is required to make its 'Best and Final' bid for funding for this scheme from the DfT on the 7th September 2011.
-One of the critical factors that will be examined in this bid by the DfT will be the 'deliverability' of the scheme and the prospect of land acquisition. - 10.6 Though negotiations will continue with Mr Whitby and Network Rail it is considered that having the option to exercise a CPO should negotiations fail will be a crucial component in accessing DfT funding.
-The same consideration must also be given to the three Basford East developers.

-10.7 CPO processes can be extremely lengthy.
-In this instance, advice has been received suggesting the process could take up to twenty months.
-In this regard, in order to demonstrate to the DfT that the scheme can be constructed to the current Programme (2014-2015 on site) in the event that land acquisition is via the CPO route, the council must commence proceedings immediately.
+Previously negotiations had taken place with the requisite land owners, the Duchy of Lancaster, Network Rail and Mr Whitby to reach a collective agreement but this was unsuccessful. - 10.2 A decision was taken recently to resume negotiations but to proceed with each party on an individual basis.
+Negotiations with the Duchy of Lancaster & Network Rail have been successful. - 10.3 Negotiations with Mr Whitby, though continuing, have thus far failed to reach an acceptable agreement. - 10.4 The DfT operates a 'two stage' approval process for funding - - A) Programme Entry award of funding 'subject to completion of statutory procedures and firm scheme costs' - B) Final Approval award of monies. - 10.5 Though negotiations will continue with Mr Whitby and Network Rail it is considered that having the option to exercise a CPO should negotiations fail will be a crucial component in accessing DfT funding (through the Final approval bid') The same consideration must also be given to the two Basford East developers. - 10.6 CPO processes can be extremely lengthy.
+In this instance advice has been received suggesting the process could take up to twenty months.
+In this regard, the current programme demonstrates that in the event that land acquisition is via the CPO route, the council must commence proceedings immediately.